joeferner/node-java/README.md

 On Raspian you might need a:

-* sudo ln -s /usr/lib/jvm/java-7-openjdk-armhf /opt/jdk
+* sudo ln -s /usr/lib/jvm/jdk-7-oracle-arm-vfp-hflt /opt/jdk

+I noticed some issues with the OpenSDK7 so take the Oracle version for compiling.

 ## Docker